 The consequences vary, depending on whether the DOL and IRS deem the misclassification intentional or unintentional.
 In the case of unintentional classification, you could incur the following penalties:

 If the IRS suspects fraud or intentional misconduct, you could be looking at additional fines and penalties – including as much as 20 percent of the worker’s wages and 100 percent of the FICA taxes (both the employee and employer’s portion).
-There’s the possibility of criminal penalties and inprisonment, as well.
+If the IRS suspects fraud or intentional misconduct, you could be looking at additional fines and penalties – including up to $500,000 in fines and possible criminal penalties resulting in jail time.

 Obviously, it’s never been more important to get worker classification right.
 For a refresher on the classification rules, please see Independent Contactor vs. Employee at efile4biz.com.
-Here, you’ll learn more about the IRS’ 20-factor test to determine worker status, grouped under three key areas: behavioral, financial and type of relationship.
+The IRS uses Common Law Rules to determine worker status.
 As a general rule, the more control you have over the worker – and the worker’s contributions to the business – the more likely the worker is an employee and NOT an independent contractor.

 For detailed guidance, consult your tax professional.